hansjny/Natural-Nerd/README.md

 In one of my creations I have used 18 LEDs on each hexagon in 7 hexagons in total.
 The total current needed was above 7A (18*7*60 = 7560) in this case and I was forced to buy a special 5V power supply (a 5V 8A power brick).

-### Requirements
+### Programming
-This is an Arduino IDE based code.
-You you can compile and upload this sketch using Arduino IDE, PlatformIO, or Visual Studio with VisualMicro plugin.<p>
+As this is an Arduino based code, you you can compile and upload this sketch using Arduino IDE, PlatformIO, or Visual Studio with VisualMicro plugin.<p>
 ESP32 board support should be added to your IDE prior compiling and uploading and also and FastLED library is required.

 ### Code improvements to original